 Florida is a woeful 33-93 against the Wildcats all time, and started 1-21 against them.
 Florida's winning percentage against Kentucky is .262, and, to put that in perspective, a 8-22 team has a .267 winning percentage.

-I don't think Florida winning roughly two out of five against Kentucky is evidence that Florida is underperforming against Kentucky, or that Donovan can't beat Kentucky, or, in truth, a huge negative for Florida: If we're being honest, Kentucky's had better teams at least 60 percent of the time it's seen the Gators since 1997, and Donovan was still 14-16 against Kentucky.
+I don't think Florida winning a little less than out of five against Kentucky is evidence that Florida is underperforming against Kentucky, or that Donovan can't beat Kentucky, or, in truth, a huge negative for Florida: If we're being honest, Kentucky's had better teams at least 60 percent of the time it's seen the Gators since 1997, and Donovan has still gone 13-23 against Kentucky.

 But it is evidence that Florida's best basketball rivalry is still more hammer and nail than tooth and nail.